-For more than 15 years, Mr. Litt has represented companies and individuals in high-stakes international arbitration and litigation in a wide range of industries around the globe, including accounting, aviation, biotechnology, construction, banking and finance, hospitality, insurance, media, oil and gas, publishing, technology and telecommunications.
+For nearly 20 years, Mr. Litt has represented companies and individuals in high-stakes international arbitration and litigation in a wide range of industries around the globe, including accounting, aviation, biotechnology, construction, banking and finance, hospitality, insurance, media, oil and gas, publishing, technology and telecommunications.
 He combines excellence in advocacy, careful attention to strategy and skillful coordination across jurisdictions to help his clients meet their commercial goals.

 Mr. Litt was a key member of the Skadden team that obtained a $1.2 billion LCIA arbitration award in 2016 for NTT Docomo of Japan in their contract dispute with Tata Sons of India in connection with an Indian telecommunications venture.
 The case was named Global Dispute of the Year for Commercial Arbitration in Asia by The American Lawyer, and Skadden was named Transatlantic Arbitration Team of the Year by The American Lawyer and Legal Week of London for the victory.